-Want to learn more about living a Pain-Free lifestyle?
-Sign up for our weekly newsletter, full of recipes, advice and more!
+Want to learn more about living a pain-free lifestyle?
+Sign up for our biweekly newsletter full of recipes, advice and more

 Critics of craniosacral therapy point out that there is no solid evidence of significant mobility of the cranial bones, and a study in rabbits showed that clinical touch failed to move the bones of the cranium or affect the pressure of fluid within the cranium.
 (Studies suggest that breathing, on the other hand, actually does have an effect on cerebrospinal fluid.)
 Furthermore, a systematic review of randomized clinical trials of craniosacral therapy showed no benefits for specific disease states.
 However, craniosacral therapy appears to be safe, and patients and even some critics report feelings of deep relaxation following therapy.